rajveer43/llm_tutorials/README.md

 jupyter notebook
 ```

-5. Browse and run the Jupyter notebooks to explore various topics related to large language models.
+5. Browse notebooks in notebooks folderand run the Jupyter notebooks to explore various topics related to large language models.
 6. You can also run this notebooks in google colab.

 ## Tutorials